ifdattic/ifdattic.github.io/source/_posts/2014-09-19-how-to-deploy-symfony-application-to-aws-elasticbeanstalk.markdown

 I while ago I started working on an application so I could learn Symfony and solve a problem I had.
 After it reached a minimal state where it could be deployed to "production" environment I chose to push it to AWS ElasticBeanstalk as I'm quite comfortable with using it.
 Unfortunately (or maybe fortunately as the best way to learn something is still through practice), I bumped into a few problems while deploying.
 The article is split into sections explaining what and why a piece of code is added.
 You might not need all of them or you might need some adjustments.
 For this article I will use the default Symfony application and full code can be found at [github][symfony-demo-app-github-repo].

-> I'm doing research on this topic and would appreciate if you would like to fill some questions at <a href="http://goo.gl/forms/cmEu5sio7G" data-ga-event="eb,click,top" target="_blank">Google Forms</a>.
-It's fine if you don't want to answer any of them or only answer one, every bit helps.
-Thank you for your time and enjoy the article.

 You can jump to any of the sections:

 * [Update on 2014-10-03](#update-20141003)